google/santa/Docs/details/events.md

 ##### Bundle Events

-Bundle events are a special type of event that are only generated when a sync-server supports receiving the associated bundle events instead of just the original offending event.
+Bundle events are a special type of event that are only generated when a sync server supports receiving the associated bundle events instead of just the original offending event.
 For example: `/Applications/Keynote.app/Contents/MacOS/Keynote` is blocked and an event representing the binary is uploaded.
 A whitelist rule is created for that one binary.
 Great, you can now run `/Applications/Keynote.app/Contents/MacOS/Keynote`, but what about all the other supporting binaries contained in the bundle?
 You would have to wait until they are executed until an event would be generated.
 It is very common for a bundle to contain multiple binaries, as shown here with Keynote.app.
 Waiting to get a block is not a very good user experience.

 ```sh
 ⇒  santactl bundleinfo /Applications/Keynote.app